Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Key Points

-The Gratuity Calculator UAE follows the exact rules set by MOHRE UAE and the UAE Labour Law.
-Every calculation is based on your basic salary, daily wage and completed service years.
-Allowances are not included.
+Gratuity calculator UAE follows the labour law rules.
+In every calculation which is based on your basic pay, daily wage and completed service years.

 General Gratuity Formula